Current Advising Notes

-- IS 363, Middle East Nations in International Affairs
+- IS 363, Middle East in International Affairs is offered

 - IS majors should be aware that the College of Liberal Arts and Sciences Global Scholars Program is very accessible.
 Most of the requirements for this designation can be fulfilled simply by completing the IS major.
 Further information on program requirements is available by completing a degree audit via Webster.
 Contact Dr. Shah Tarzi if you have any questions.

 How does the foreign language requirement for the IS major work?

 The institute requires six semesters of foreign language or the equivalent in order to graduate with the IS major.
 Normally, a student must complete six foreign language courses.
 These courses can be taken at Bradley, or transferred from another school or from a study abroad experience.
 A student can attain the equivalency requirement by completing two courses of a foreign language at the 300 level or higher.
 A student may take less than six courses to reach the equivalency requirement.
 In this case, the six semester requirement is waived.

 May I take classes other than those listed as IS in order to fulfill the IS elective requirement?